 As the child of parents from Jamaica, born in England, I have often questioned where I belong.

 I have also experienced the traumas of being told that I didn’t belong.
 The taunt, “why don’t you go back home to where you came from” has historically been one used against migrants.
 In this light, it is clear that the question of identity is intrinsically linked to notions of belonging and that having a fixed, clear perception of ‘home’ is fundamental to one’s mental health and well-being.

-It enables me to create ambitious new work that seeks to explore the psychological effects of migration experienced by diasporic African Caribbean communities within a collaborative approach that responds to the stories and artwork which service users make in their attempt to explain what home means to them.
+It enables me to create an ambitious new work that seeks to explore the psychological effects of migration experienced by diasporic African Caribbean communities - within a collaborative approach - that responds to the stories and artwork which service users make in their attempt to explain what home means to them.

 This work is made in conjunction with Sandwell African Caribbean Mental Health Foundation (SACMH) in the West Midlands, & their service users, using socially engaged participatory practice, & interdisciplinary approaches to explore these issues.